The jury now will decide Trump’s fate in hush money trial, after lengthy closing arguments

 For just under five hours, prosecutor Joshua Steinglass led jurors through his closing argument, clocking the longest day of the trial.

-Steinglass started off by telling them the prosecution only needs to prove the following: There were false business records used as part of the conspiracy and that Trump knew about them.
+Steinglass started off by telling jurors the prosecution only needs to prove the following: There were false business records used as part of the conspiracy and that Trump knew about them.

 Steinglass reviewed earlier evidence presented to the jury — phone records, handwritten notes, recorded phone conversations and checks bearing Trump’s own signature.
 He also recalled the damning testimony of several Trump allies, including Pecker, the publisher.